The Legend of St. Nicholas: The Real Santa Claus

 Santa Claus Around the World

 Eighteenth-century America’s Santa Claus was not the only St. Nicholas-inspired gift-giver to make an appearance at Christmastime.
 There are similar figures and Christmas traditions around the world.
 Christkind or Kris Kringle was believed to deliver presents to well-behaved Swiss and German children.
 Meaning “Christ child,” Christkind is an angel-like figure often accompanied by St. Nicholas on his holiday missions.
 In Scandinavia, a jolly elf named Jultomten was thought to deliver gifts in a sleigh drawn by goats.
 English legend explains that Father Christmas visits each home on Christmas Eve to fill children’s stockings with holiday treats.
 Père Noël is responsible for filling the shoes of French children.
 In Italy, there is a story of a woman called La Befana, a kindly witch who rides a broomstick down the chimneys of Italian homes to deliver toys into the stockings of lucky children.
+There is also the Dutch historical story of Sinterklaas the noble Santa Claus figure, and his mischievous minstrel sidekick Zwarte Piet.

 Credit: The History Channel & https://www.history.com/topics/christmas/santa-claus